 A lawsuit filed against Gov. Rick Snyder for his failure to schedule a special election to fill the Congressional seat vacated by John Conyers in December sent the state scrambling for excuses during oral arguments in federal court in Detroit on Thursday.
-The suit brought by an attorney vying for the empty seat alleges Snyder discriminated against the predominantly black district and seeks preliminary injunctive relief in the form of a special primary election to be held as soon as possible, with a special general election to coincide with the Aug.
+The suit filed by an attorney on behalf of residents vying for the empty seat alleges Snyder discriminated against the predominantly black district and seeks preliminary injunctive relief in the form of a special primary election to be held as soon as possible, with a special general election to coincide with the Aug.
 7 primary.

 “This is the third-poorest district in the country,” lawyer Michael Gilmore told Judge Mark Goldsmith.
 “The president is [proposing] cutting programs that are essential to the people of this district and they have no representation.”

 vacant for more than a year — about half the length of a full House term, and reportedly the longest vacancy for a House seat in 20 years.
 His argument for disenfranchising voters in the low-income, minority district is familiar: It’s about saving money.
 A special, standalone primary election would cost $860,000.

 “We may be able to get them three months of representation,” Assistant Attorney General Heather Meingast says.
 “Does that result outweigh the cost burden to all the communities of having a special election?
 I would say it does not.”